Columbia Acceptance Rate – Introduction

 If you are interested in applying to Columbia, understanding how college acceptance rates work can be crucial to your application strategy.
 The low Columbia acceptance rate means that all aspects of your application need to be competitive.
 While the Columbia University admissions office has extended the test-optional policy, submitting stellar SAT and ACT scores can help boost your Columbia application.
 The average SAT score for Columbia is 1510-1560.
 You should also aim to keep your GPA as high as you can, as the low Columbia University acceptance rate means most students are at the top of their high school class.

 Writing strong supplemental essays can also help increase your chances of Columbia enrollment.
-The Columbia University requirements typically consist of 6 supplemental essays, ranging from 75 to 300 words.
+The Columbia University requirements for the 2023-2024 application cycle consist of 5 supplemental essays, ranging from 100 to 150 words.
 While writing this many supplemental essays may seem daunting, these essays will help Columbia University admissions officers understand you better.
 With such a low college acceptance rate, outstanding supplemental essays may be the key to discovering how to get into Columbia.

 Pay attention to application requirements